Skip to main content

 A system of this power requires an equally powerful regulation mechanism to maintain stability.
 This is achieved through feedback loops.
 As levels of testosterone or estrogen rise in the bloodstream, these hormones travel back to the brain and signal to both the pituitary and the hypothalamus to slow down their production of FSH, LH, and GnRH.

-This is a loop, and it functions much like a thermostat in a house.
+This is a negative feedback loop, and it functions much like a thermostat in a house.
 When the temperature (hormone level) reaches the desired set point, the furnace (the HPG axis) shuts off to prevent overheating.
 When the level drops too low, the system turns back on.
 This constant adjustment ensures that hormone concentrations remain within a healthy, functional range.
 It is the disruption of these delicate feedback loops that often underlies the symptoms of hormonal imbalance.

 • Hypothalamus ∞ The ‘CEO’ of the endocrine system, it releases GnRH in a pulsatile manner to initiate the hormonal cascade.